wowsiddanth/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to delete a specific student in the list
-2. nustracker deletes the student, and informs user
+2. System deletes the student, and informs user

     Use case ends.